ceccarellilab/MEDIAproject/README.md

 The repository includes several useful files for reproducibility named "Useful_files.zip"
 ***
-Please note that we noticed an error in the bubble charts published on the original paper.
-Instead of computing the color code as -log10(p.adjust) we computed natural log (-log(p.adjust)).
-The mistake slightly changes the color range of the plot but the results didn't change.
-We apologize for the error and corrected the code in the section "6.
-Enrichment analyses: volcanos and bubble plots"
+Please notice that we identified an error in the bubble charts published in the original paper.
+Instead of computing the color code as -log10(p.adjust), we inadvertently used the natural logarithm (-log(p.adjust)).
+This mistake resulted in a slight adjustment to the color range in the plots, but it did not alter the conclusions drawn from the analysis.
+The error did not affect the final deduction in any meaningful way, as both methods ultimately lead to the same interpretation of the data.
+We apologize for any confusion caused and have rectified the code in the "6.
+Enrichment analyses: volcanoes and bubble plots" section.